Car Insurance Rates in 2026: Why Premiums Are Rising & What to Expect

 • Safe drivers see near-flat renewals or small decreases

-• More states are seeing rate reductions in 2026
+• More than half of states are seeing rate reductions in 2026

 • Competitive insurer market means better shopping opportunities